rahuljha/rahuljha.github.io/_posts/2026-07-22-new-ab-test?-call-my-agent.markdown

 date: 2026-07-22
 layout: post
 ---
-_This blog, it's contents and findings do not represent the opinions, practices or beliefs of Netflix or represent anything Netflix does internally.
+_This blog, its contents and findings do not represent the opinions, practices or beliefs of Netflix or represent anything Netflix does internally.
 This blog only represents my personal opinions._

 ![an image showing agents testing a system](https://rahuljha.github.io/assets/agentic_ab/agentic_ab_banner.png)